Thailand

 Smoking

 Before agreeing to take a hotel room in Kanchanaburi I wanted to take a look first.
-The room was OK but there were ashtrays and a faint smell of smoke.
+The room was OK but there were ashtrays and a smell of nicotine.
 I asked the bellboy if there were non-smoking rooms.
 "Certainly," he replied.
-OK then, I'm happy.
+As that was the case I agreed to take a room.

-We stroll down to reception so I can check in and I tell the receptionist I want one of the non-smoking rooms.
-From the expression on her face I can tell that they don't have any non-smoking rooms.
-Because of 'face' in Thailand a Thai won't tell you they don't have something or don't know something.
+We strolled down to reception so I could check in and I told the receptionist I wanted one of the non-smoking rooms.
+From the expression on her face I could tell that they didn't have any non-smoking rooms.
+Thais will never tell you something that you don't want to hear and therefore they never admit that they don't have something or they don't know something.
 This looks bad (they think) so they always say yes.

-The receptionist and the bellboy babble away in Thai and continue to look confused.
-I interrupt, telling her that I don't smoke.
-A look of recognition suddenly appears on her face as if she has suddenly seen the light.
+The receptionist and the bellboy babbled away in Thai and continued to look confused.
+I interrupted, telling her that I didn't smoke.
+A look of recognition suddenly appeared on her face as if she has suddenly seen the light.

-I don't get the non-smoking room I was told about because there aren't any but the receptionist tells me it is OK for me not to smoke in the room.
-Gee, thanks.
+I didn't get the non-smoking room I was told about because there weren't any, but the receptionist told me it was perfectly acceptable for me not to smoke in the room.

 Return to top of page